-- 1. Academic staff are appointed by the Faculty A Assistant Deans or equivalent, and shall serve the Board for one academic year. - 2.
+- 1. The independent academic staff will be selected from a group of 10 academic staff appointed to the position each year by the Head of Registry (or nominee). - 2.
 The Board will be considered quorate only if all members are present. - 3.
 Staff must be independent and not involved with the specific academic misconduct case being reviewed. - 4.
 Where necessary, subject to challenge by the Board, members of the Board may appoint alternates to attend meetings at which they are unable to be present. - 5.
 Staff and students related to the academic misconduct case will be given the opportunity to represent themselves as required but are not entitled to vote. - 6.
-The Secretary of the Board will be from the Registry.
+The Secretary of the Board will be from the Registry. - 7.
+The Board will meet twice each term.

-- 7. The Board will meet twice each term. - 8.
-The structure and terms of reference of the Board shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the SQAEC. - 9.
+- 8. The structure and terms of reference of the Board shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the Quality Committee. - 9.
 Formal minutes, prepared in the prevailing and agreed University format are a requirement of the operation of the Board.